 This topic is the

-as well as my book, Managing Expectations: Working with People Who Want More, Better, Faster, Sooner, NOW!
-Here's a one-page summary of my services and resources.
+focus of my books, Managing Expectations: Working with People Who Want More, Better, Faster, Sooner, NOW! and Communication Gaps and How to Close Them.

 The following articles will help you manage